People's Defence Force (Mandalay): Operations and engagements

 Mandalay-PDF first engaged junta forces during multiple clashes in June 2021.
 On 1 June, fighters ambushed soldiers near a local high school, killing one, and the following week attacked police in Patheingyi Township.
 In late June, they declared open warfare on the junta after a raid in Chanmyathazi Township resulted in casualties and arrests on both sides.

 Throughout 2023–2025, Mandalay-PDF partnered with ethnic allies in several large-scale operations.
 Operation Kanaung (July–October 2023) was a joint offensive with TNLA in northern Mandalay that reportedly eliminated at least 76 junta troops.
 Operation Taungthaman (from October 2023) involved coordinated assaults in Madaya Township leading to the seizure of military positions.
 During the Natogyi ambush in March 2025, Mandalay-PDF claimed nearly 50 junta casualties.
 In the Singu and Madaya offensives between July 2024 and June 2025, over 64 junta soldiers surrendered as PDF units seized army camps in those areas.

 Organization and composition

 Mandalay-PDF aligns with the broader PDF structure, which is decentralized into guerrilla squads, platoons, companies, and battalions under regional command centers.
 The group announced plans in December 2024 to form an additional brigade in Sagaing Region, indicating operational expansion beyond Mandalay.

 Mandalay-PDF) coordinates with neighboring resistance commands, including the Northern Shan State Defence Force (NSSDF), particularly in contested border areas such as Thabeikkyin Township.

 Women make up approximately 10 percent of Mandalay-PDF’s ranks and fill key roles in administration, medical support, training, and drone operations.

 Leadership

 The most prominent commander is Soe Thuya Zaw, a former dentist and public health officer from Mogok.
 He initially led the PDF’s drone unit before assuming overall command.
 He spearheaded operations such as Operation 1027 and has been central to Mandalay-PDF's strategic direction.

+On 15 November 2025, two members of Mandalay PDF's leadership committee, Sang Yaw and Naing Gyi were arrested by the National Unity Government for theft of military assets.